Trusted

 4. A surge in the overall market capitalization in a bull market, with BTC showing some aggressive price action compared to altcoins.

-Why only bitcoin and not ethereum?
+Why only Bitcoin and not Ethereum?

-As BTC dominance is a ratio of the bitcoin market cap to the overall market cap, the calculation method holds even for other cryptos.
-Theoretically, anyone can find out the ethereum or cardano dominance by applying simple mathematics.
-However, we usually talk only about bitcoin as it started as the first commercial crypto and is still the most dominant one to date — comprising 39% of the entire crypto space — in terms of market capitalization.
+Theoretically, anyone can find out Ethereum or Cardano dominance by applying simple mathematics.
+However, we usually talk only about Bitcoin as it started as the first commercial crypto and is still the most dominant asset to date in terms of market capitalization.

-Factors impacting bitcoin dominance
+Factors impacting Bitcoin dominance

 Bitcoin value